-The literacies are crucial both for success in one's profession and also for a thoughtful engaged citizenship in the community, nation and world.
+The literacies are crucial both for success in one's profession and for a thoughtful, engaged citizenship in the community, nation and world.

-1. Literacy with Words & Images at least 20 units.
+1. Literacy with Words & Images—20 units.
 The objective of this core literacy is to help students communicate their ideas effectively in written, oral and visual forms.
 The requirement also seeks to enhance students' critical judgment of oral, written, and visual messages created by others.

 Note: A student must have completed the Entry Level Writing Requirement (formerly known as the Subject A requirement) before receiving General Education credit for coursework satisfying requirements a, b, and Writing Experience coursework satisfying requirement c, below.

 a.
 English Composition—8 units.
-As described by College of College of Agricultural & Environmental Sciences, College of Biological Sciences, College of Engineering, or College of Letters & Science.
+As described by College of Agricultural & Environmental Sciences, College of Biological Sciences, College of Engineering, or College of Letters & Science.

 b.
-Writing Experience coursework in the student's major or in other departments—at least 6 units.
+Writing Experience coursework in the student's major or in other departments—6 units.
 Courses in writing experience provide students instruction on how to communicate ideas in the subject matter of the course.
 The opportunity to improve writing after having received careful commentary is crucial to this requirement.

 c.
-Oral Skills coursework or additional writing experience coursework—at least 3 units.
+Oral Skills coursework or additional writing experience coursework—3 units.
 Courses in oral literacy involve effective communication of ideas through oral presentation and build on and strengthen the critical thinking skills exercised through writing.
-As an alternative to developing oral communication skills, the student may take additional coursework certified as writing experience (see requirement b, above).
+As an alternative to developing oral communication skills, students may take additional coursework certified as writing experience (see requirement b, above).

-2. Civic & Cultural Literacy—at least 9 units.
+2. Civic & Cultural Literacy—9 units.
 The objective of this core literacy is to prepare students for thoughtful, active participation in civic society.
 Students will learn to think analytically about American institutions and social relations, understand the diversity of American cultures, and see the relationships between national and local cultures and the world.

 a.
-American Cultures, Governance, and History—at least 3 units.
+American Cultures, Governance, & History—3 units.
 Courses in American Cultures, Governance, and History provide students with an understanding and appreciation of the social and cultural diversity of the United States and of the relationships between these diverse cultures and larger patterns of national history and institutions.

 b.
-Domestic Diversity—at least 3 units.
+Domestic Diversity—3 units.
 Courses in Domestic Diversity provide students with an understanding of issues such as race, ethnicity, social class, gender, sexuality, and religion within the United States, and develop the student's ability to think critically about diverse socio-cultural perspectives.

 c.
-World Cultures—at least 3 units.
+World Cultures—3 units.
 Courses in World Cultures provide students with a global perspective in a world where communication technologies, economic relationships, and the flow of people across national borders increasingly challenge national identities and create transnational cultures.
 Students can satisfy this requirement through coursework or through certified study abroad.

 3. Quantitative Literacy—at least 3 units.
 The objective of this core literacy is to provide students with an understanding of quantitative reasoning and skills for evaluating claims and knowledge generated through quantitative methods.